top of page

 Habitat

-Atlantic coast leopard frogs can most often be found in large wetland areas, such as marshes or slow moving water.
-They can also be found in open
+Atlantic coast leopard frogs can most often be found in wetland areas, such as marshes or floodplains.
+There are only a few populations located in Connecticut.

 Behavior